florist-notes/CNN-GoogLeNet/README.md

     ❅ No Fully Connected Layer
     ❅ Only 5 Million parameters ( 12x less than AlexNet )
     ❅ Computational efficiency ( 2x times less than AlexNet )
+    ❅ Used 9 Inception modules in the whole architecture, with over 100 layers in total!
+    ❅ No use of fully connected layers!
+They use an average pool instead, to go from a 7x7x1024 volume to a 1x1x1024 volume.
+This saves a huge number of parameters.
+    ❅ Utilized concepts from R-CNN for their detection model.
+    ❅ During testing, multiple crops of the same image were created, fed into the network, and the softmax probabilities were averaged to give us the final solution.

 Practical
 -